What is Meditation

 The challenge lies not in the act of thinking itself but in the clutter of incessant, often unproductive chatter that we superimpose upon our foundational cognitive layer.
 This acknowledgment is not a call for the abandonment of thought but an invitation to sift through the mental noise, to return to the immediacy and purity of our initial emotional responses.
 In doing so, we pave the way for a more harmonious integration of thought and feeling, where each serves its purpose without encumbering the other.

 It's crucial to acknowledge the value of a reflective mind.
 There can be a tremendeous benefit in translating our inner emotional state into fresh words.
 However, there is a hair fine balance to be obtained in this process.
-If these first thoughts entertain into a spiral where thoughts begin to paint felling patterns on the body-canvas and then new thought try to solve these new scenarios, then we have entered the vicious circle of retraumatization.
-That is why the Meister emphazises peace in the pain.
-As long as there is peace in this process, natural healing occours spontaneously.
+If these first thoughts entertain into a spiral where thoughts begin to paint feeling patterns on the body-canvas and then new thought try to solve these new scenarios, then we have entered the vicious circle of retraumatization.
+That is why Meister Eckhart emphazises peace in the pain.
+As long as there is peace in the pain, natural healing occours spontaneously.

 THE WOUND OF PRESENCE